by Richard Warner

 As for Robert Rounsaville's role as a UHF pioneer (again, from the Stone thesis): "I hung on until the day the commission said, 'We've decided not to divide the cities into Us and Vs. The commission let me sit two or three years more with the three permits [Atlanta, Louisville and Cincinnati] and finally they came to me and said, 'You either have to put those stations on the air or turn your permits back in.'
 I said, 'I'll turn in Louisville and Cincinnati because all I've done is put up a tower and antenna in Louisville.
 But I think you should let me keep Atlanta because I went on the air and did the best I could.'
 They agreed, and I held the Atlanta UHF permit until 1965 when they came back again.
 'Put it on the air or turn it in.'
 I had no choice.
 I had to give it back.
 That station sold for $32 million a couple of years ago.
 You can't win them all."

-[Records show that Rounsaville didn't actually give back the construction permit for channel 36.
-He sold it to Overmyer, who changed the channel 36 call letters to WBMO-TV in honor of his daughter Barbara.
+[Despite his recollection, records show that Rounsaville didn't actually give back the construction permit for channel 36.
+He sold it to Overmyer, who changed the call letters to WBMO-TV in honor of his daughter Barbara.
 U.S. Communications changed the calls back to WATL-TV before putting it back on the air in 1969.]

 An article in June 11, 1955's TV Digest summed up channel 36's demise with the headline "WQXI-TV Closes."
 The article noted that channel 36 had begun curtailing weekend operations two weeks earlier, then ceased "indefinitely."
 Two lessons, said the magazine: People were just not willing to spend $20-40 unless they are offered programs they cannot get elsewhere.
 And radio and television programming have little to do with each other.
 The article concluded, "To WQXI-TV, after a noble try on a rocky road, hail and farewell."